martinescardo/EffectfulForcing/README.md

-We use techniques from denotational semantics to prove the well-known result that the Gödel's System T definable functions on the Baire type (ℕ → ℕ) with values on the natural numbers are continuous, and their retriction to the Cantor type (ℕ → 𝟚) are uniformly continuous.
+We use techniques from denotational semantics to prove the well-known fact that the Gödel's System T definable functions on the Baire type (ℕ → ℕ) with values on the natural numbers are continuous, and their retriction to the Cantor type (ℕ → 𝟚) are uniformly continuous.

 * Cite as M. H. Escardó.
 "Continuity of Godel's system T functionals via effectful forcing".
 Proceedings of MFPS'2013.
 Electronic Notes in Theoretical Computer Science 01/2013, volume 298, pages 119-141.